From BR Bullpen

 Biographical Information

-Watson hit as high as .324 with Houston in 1974, as high as .337 with the Boston Red Sox in a partial season in 1979, as high as .307 with the New York Yankees in 1980, and as high as .309 as a back-up with the Atlanta Braves in 1983.
+Watson hit as high as .324 with Houston in 1974, as high as .337 with Boston in a partial season in 1979, as high as .307 with the New York Yankees in 1980, and as high as .309 as a back-up with the Atlanta Braves in 1983.
 He had a great post-season in 1981, after an injury-plagued year during which he only hit .212 in 59 games.
 He went 7 for 16 (.438) in the Division Series against the Milwaukee Brewers, added three hits in the Yankees' sweep of the Athletics in the ALCS, then went 7 for 22 (.318) with 2 home runs and 7 RBI in the World Series, which the Yankees lost to the Los Angeles Dodgers in six games.
 However, the Yankees traded him away to the Atlanta Braves three weeks into the 1982 season, after some free agent signings over the winter had made him redundant.
-In Atlanta, he was used primarily as a pinch-hitter and as a back-up to Chris Chambliss, the man he had replaced as the Yankees' regular first baseman in 1980.
+In Atlanta, he was used primarily as a pinch-hitter and as a back-up to Chris Chambliss, the man he had replaced as the Yankees' regular first baseman in 1980, retiring after the 1984 season.

 According to the similarity scores method, one of the two most similar players to Bob Watson is Hall of Fame first baseman George Kelly.
 However, Bob played in a low average era while Kelly played in a lively-ball era, which explains why Bob's OPS+ score is much higher than George's.
 Kelly is also notorious as one of the weaker Hall of Fame inductees.
 The most similar comparison for Watson is Jeff Conine, who has an even lower OPS+ than Kelly.